Skip menu and go to the main content Skip to footer

 Cybersecurity and Smart Homes

 Even though you can install multiple cameras and other features that enhance security, a smart home and everything it controls is still connected to the internet.
 That means a smart home can be susceptible to cyber threats.
+There are things you can do to reduce the chances of being hacked.
+Make sure that your devices comply with the following:

 • Devices should be using the most updated version of their software, and regularly updated as new versions are released.